Ann Coulter: Christianity

 Coulter is a Presbyterian.
 Coulter was raised by a Catholic father and Protestant mother.
 At one public lecture she said: "I don't care about anything else; Christ died for my sins, and nothing else matters."

 Confronting some critics' views that her content and style of writing is unchristian, Coulter said that she is "a Christian first and a mean-spirited, bigoted conservative second, and don't you ever forget it."
 Six years later, in 2011, she also said "Christianity fuels everything I write."

-Confederate flag and India
+Confederate flag and Indian-Americans

-She supports the display of the Confederate flag accusing US-born Nikki Haley of being an "immigrant" for removing the Confederate flag during her term as Governor.
-Coulter also called Haley a "bimbo" and a "preposterous creature" and attacked India for "worshipping cows" and having a "rat temple".
+Coulter has defended the display of the Confederate flag accusing US-born Nikki Haley, who is Indian-American, of being an "immigrant" for removing the Confederate flag during her term as Governor.
+Coulter repeated her attack on Haley for removing the Confederate flag in 2023, saying that Haley should "go back to [her] own country."
+Coulter further called Haley a "bimbo" and a "preposterous creature."
 She also remarked "This is my country, lady, I'm not an American Indian, and I don't like them taking down all the monuments."
+Coulter attacked India for "worshipping cows" and having a "rat temple".

+During the 2024 Republican presidential debates, following an exchange between Haley and Vivek Ramaswamy, Coulter tweeted "Nikki and Vivek are involved in some Hindu business, it seems.
+Not our fight."
+Haley is a Christian born into a Sikh family.
+During an appearance on Ramaswamy's podcast, Coulter told Ramaswamy "I agreed with many, many things you said during your campaign, in fact probably more than most other candidates when you were running for president.
+But I still would not have voted for you because you're an Indian."
+Coulter further said that "doesn't mean we can't take anyone else in—a Sri Lankan, a Japanese, or an Indian—but the core around which the nation's values are formed is the WASP."

+Coulter defended Donald Trump's claim that Kamala Harris, who is multiracial, only claimed to be African-American when she ran for President.
+Coulter said "So to make the point that Kamala isn't a foundational Black American, I'm always pointing out to Black people, have you noticed Indians are getting all the good diversity jobs?"